mixxxdj/website/content/news/2021-XX-XX-fsf-statement.md

 By sanctioning his return, the board of directors has lost all credibility on the issues of diversity, equity, and inclusion.
 The myriad software developers who chose to trust the FSF with stewardship of licenses for the code we wrote deserve to have a voice on the leadership of the FSF.
 We cannot trust an organization that knowingly makes controversial decisions behind closed doors.
-We do acknowledge the Free Software Foundation's efforts to revise its bylaws to establish democratic processes for electing leadership and to increase the transparency of its activities, and the community will be watching closely to verify that these changes are effecive and substantial.
+We do acknowledge the Free Software Foundation's efforts to revise its bylaws to establish democratic processes for electing leadership and to increase the transparency of its activities, and the community will be watching closely to verify that these changes are effective and substantial.

 The FOSS community has led the way for the rest of the wider tech industry, showing that open standards and practices result in better products while respecting users' freedom, privacy, and community.
 Now we have the opportunity to light a better way for the industry at large by showing that a more welcoming, inclusive industry also creates products that are better for everyone.